unicode-org/icu/docs/userguide/transforms/general/index.md

 ### Subclassing Transliterators

-Subclassers must override handleTransliterate(Replaceable text, Positions positions, boolean complete).
+Subclassers must override `handleTransliterate(Replaceable text, Positions positions, boolean complete)`.
 They can override some of the other methods for efficiency, but ensure that the results are identical.
-In handleTransliterate convert the text from positions.cursor up to positions.limit.
-The context from positions.start to positions.end may be taken into account as context when doing this conversion, but should not be converted themselves.
-Never look at any characters before positions.start or after positions.end.
+In `handleTransliterate` convert the text from `positions.cursor` up to `positions.limit`.
+The context from `positions.start` to `positions.end` may be taken into account as context when doing this conversion, but should not be converted themselves.
+Never look at any characters before `positions.start` or after `positions.end`.

-The complete parameter indicates whether or not the text up to limit is complete.
+The `complete` parameter indicates whether or not the text up to limit is complete.
 For example, suppose that you would convert "sh" to X, and "s" in other cases to Y. If the complete parameter is true, then a dangling "s" converts to Y; when the complete parameter is false, then the dangling "s" should not be converted.
-When you return from the method, positions.cursor should be set to the furthest position you processed.
-Typically this will be up to limit; in case there was an incomplete sequence at the end, cursor should be set to the position just before that sequence.
+When you return from the method, `positions.cursor` should be set to the furthest position you processed.
+Typically this will be up to `limit`; in case there was an incomplete sequence at the end, `cursor` should be set to the position just before that sequence.

 ### Rule-Based Transliterators